 Recommended Optional Program Components: None

 Course Objectives: This is an introductory course on common data structures that are used in software engineering.
 After completing the course, the student will have knowledge of applying, implementing and analysis of basic data structures, including, lists, stacks and queues.
 Certain fundamental techniques, such as sorting, searching and recursion are also taught.
+The teaching methods of the course are lecture and practice.

 Learning Outcomes